emory-libraries/Pattern-Library/source/_patterns/atoms/30-buttons/00-buttons.md

 ---
 title: Button Styles
 ---
 These styles apply to states and context of the buttons (e.g. - default, primary, success, etc. as well as a disabled).
+It's important to note when to use a <code>button</code> element and when to use a <code>a</code> element.
+Short version: Use buttons when submitting a form and links for everything else.

 <code>.btn</code> contains the base button styles.
 The following classes alter the button colors.